Michiepaiper/alx-low_level_programming/0x01-variables_if_else_while/README.md

 Write a program that prints all single digit numbers of base 10 starting from 0, followed by a new line.

+6. Numberz
+mandatory
+Write a program that prints all single digit numbers of base 10 starting from 0, followed by a new line.